 In May this year, lit-blogger Nilanjana S. Roy predicted a clash between bloggers and the Indian government in the next five years.
 She might as well have said five months, because three months after her prediction, the Department of Telecommunications (DoT) asked Internet Service Providers (ISPs) to block access to 17 websites, of which five were blogs, and the incompetent ISPs ended up blocking the entire Blogspot and Typepad domains, thereby censoring, in effect, hundreds of thousands of blogs from all over the world.
 The error was corrected a week later after bloggers created a lot of hullabaloo.

-In the list, seven were Right-wing American sites.
-Some of these contain considerable anti-Islamic venom of the Holy Book-flushing kind, but in the post 9/11 world you will find so many such webpages that it is practically impossible to block them all.
+Of the list, seven were Right-wing American sites.
+Some of these contain considerable anti-Islamic venom of the Holy Book-flushing kind, but in the post-9/11 world, you will find so many such webpages that it is practically impossible to block them all.
 They also blocked three NRI Hindutvawaadi sites.

 Imagine the national furor if we were talking here about banning 17 books.
 As Indian citizens, many bloggers are planning to ask the government, to know, through Right to Information applications, why these 17 sites are being censored at all, and also challenge such censorship through public interest litigation.

 The issue has served as a moment of crisis.
 It has brought bloggers together working collaboratively, across five continents, to resolve the issue, exchange information, and email people for help and clarifications.
 Perhaps, most importantly, bloggers wanted to get the news into mainstream media to put pressure on the authorities.